adamsilver/fdpb/01-a-registration-form.md

 ### Crafting Error Messages

 Arguably there is nothing more important than content.
 Users don't come to your website to enjoy the design.
 They come to enjoy the content or the result of using a service.

-Even the most thought-out, inclusive and beautifully designed experience counts for nothing if we ignored the words used to form error messages.
-One study showed that showing custom messages increased conversion by 0.5% which equated to more than £250,000 in yearly revenue[^15].
+Even the most thought-out, inclusive and beautifully designed experience counts for nothing if we ignore the words used to construct error messages.
+One study shows that showing custom messages increased conversion by 0.5% which equated to more than £250,000 in yearly revenue[^15].

 > “Content is the user experience”

 Like labels, hints and any other content, a good error message provides clarity in as fewer words as possible.
 Normally we should drive the design of an interface based on the content - not the other way around.
 But in this case, understanding how messages are going to be shown and why, influences the design of the words themselves.
 This is why Jared Spool says “content and design are inseparable work partners.”

 As we know, we're going to inject messages into a summary panel at the top and next to the fields in context.
-This means, we need to make sure that content works in both places.
+This means, we need to make sure the content works in both places.
 “Enter an ‘at symbol’” is ambiguous when inside the summary but works well next to the field, where the label provides context.

-Maintaining 2 versions of the same message is a hard sell for small gain.
+Maintaining 2 versions of the same message is a hard sell for an unconvincing gain.
 Instead, we'll design the content to work in both locations.
-In the case of the email address, ‘Your email address needs an “at” symbol.’ works well regardless of location.
+In the case of the email address, ‘Your email address needs an “at” symbol’ works well in both locations.

 Then there's pleasantries, like starting each message with “Please”.
 On one hand, this is noisey and repetitive.
-On the other it's polite and softens the command.
+On the other it's polite and softens the experience.
 For example, ‘Please answer this question’ versus ‘Answer this question’.
 ‘You need to answer this question’ may work better.

 Consider frequency of use.
-People who use the system daily, it's probably a good idea to remove the pleasantries and get to the point.
+For people who use the system regularly, removing pleasantries gets to the point quicker.
 For those using a system once or twice, removing the pleasantires may seem blunt and rude.
 Without user research it's hard to know.

 Whatever approach you take, there's going to be some repetition due to the nature of the content.
 And when we test form validation we often submit the form without entering any information at all.